maho3/iob-attenuation/README.md

 4. The functions at the knee of the Pareto front don't always have IOB3 or IOB4, yet these were needed to get a converged MSE in the IOB code
     * Always select functions with these in
     * Can we make the decoder of the IOB smaller so that they appear more simply in the expressions?
-Perhaps it is too complicated to add them for the gaint they provide
+Perhaps it is too complicated to add them for the gain they provide